 The Jewish custom of circumcision on the Sabbath was seen as perfecting the child, and Jesus was saying that to heal and make a person whole accomplished the same purpose.

-Jesus challenged their Godly knowledge and reasoning by asking why, "If circumcision and the slaying of the lamb for Passover had precedence over the Sabbath, would His supernatural healing not also have precedence over the Sabbath?
+Jesus challenged their Godly knowledge and reasoning by asking why, "If circumcision and the slaying of the lamb for Passover had precedence over the Sabbath, would His supernatural healing not also have priority over the Sabbath?

 The Jewish teachers of the Law had twisted and stretched the meaning of "The Law" to the point of confusion.
-It had become so distorted that only these unfaithful leaders could interpret it's meaning.
+It had become so distorted that only these unfaithful leaders could interpret its meaning.

 The Law of Moses had slowly become their law, and, as Jesus said in verse 19, "Has not Moses given you the law?
 Yet none of you keeps the law."

 "The Law" had been contaminated by man's opinion, sinful desires, and 'self-fulfillment.'
 Their version of the law had become a blemish on the actual "Law of Moses."